rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ![hd wallet provider install](/assets/img/tutorials/create-a-token/image-09.png)

-This is a large package with many facilities.
+This is a large package with many utilities.
 After a while you will see the message of successful installation.

 ![hd wallet provider successful installation](/assets/img/tutorials/create-a-token/image-10.png)